Muhammad Mokaev: Grappling career

 Mokaev competed in the no gi featherweight division of the BJJ 247 Manchester Open on 17 March 2024, where he was disqualified from his first match for slamming an opponent and lost his second match by submission.

 Mokaev was due to compete against Raul Rosas Jr. in the main event of ADXC 6 on 25 October 2024.
 Rosas Jr withdrew from the match and was replaced by Rogério Bontorin, which Mokaev blamed on Rosas Jr.’s UFC contract.
 Mokaev lost the match by split decision.

+Mokaev stepped in on just two days’ notice to face Arman Tsarukyan in a grappling match at Hype Fighting: Brazil on March 11, 2026.
+Despite the weight discrepancy, Mokaev moved up three weight classes—from flyweight—to face the lightweight contender, eventually losing via technical submission (rear-naked choke) at 7:46 of the first round after being rendered unconscious.

 Karate Combat

 Mokaev won his debut at Karate Combat 54 on 2 May 2025 via flying knee.

 Personal life

 Mokaev married Khava Eldarbekova in September 2020.
 He is a devout Muslim and has publicly criticized the act of Quran burning.
 Mokaev became a UK citizen in 2021.
 Mokaev is a supporter of the EFL League One football team Wigan Athletic and Super League rugby team, Wigan Warriors.